BigJk/clai/README.md

 I extensively use LLMs for brainstorming ideas, especially in the context of tabletop role-playing games (TTRPGs) like Dungeons & Dragons.
 My goal was to streamline the process of creating and running workflows against LLMs, incorporating current examples from my Obsidian vault.

+A obsidian integration for CLAI is available [here](https://github.com/bigjk/clai-obsidian).

 ## Installation

 ### Quick Install (Linux and macOS)